MarcosRM02/PdC-Visualization-Front/README.md

     <img width="293" height="168" alt="download" src="https://github.com/user-attachments/assets/a2c11698-f795-448f-8edd-64595c8258a3" />
 </div>

-This repository is one component of the MVP‑Gait toolkit, a collection of interoperable services including an Application Program Interface, Front‑End web Service, and an Animation Generator Microservice, developed to support the [SSITH](https://mamilab.eu/ssith-project/) project and advance research in human gait studies.
+This repository is one component of the MVP‑Gait toolkit, a collection of interoperable services including an API, a Front‑End web Service, and an Animation Generator Microservice, developed to support the [SSITH](https://mamilab.eu/ssith-project/) project and advance research in human gait studies.

 # **MVP-Gait Web Service for managing and visualizing research data**